hiAndrewQuinn/shell-bling-ubuntu/README.md

 ## Quickstart

-_From a brand spanking fresh new install of Ubuntu VM -- or even a Live USB!_
+_From a brand spanking fresh new install of Ubuntu VM!_

 ```bash
 sudo apt install -y curl   # well it can't all be in a script!